 A12.
 Management accepts responsibility for the entity's internal control and for the preparation of the entity's financial statements.
 Accordingly, it is appropriate for the auditor to make inquiries of management regarding management's own assessment of the risk of fraud and the controls in place to prevent and detect it.
 The nature, extent and frequency of management's assessment of such risk and controls may vary from entity to entity.
 In some entities, management may make detailed assessments on an annual basis or as part of continuous monitoring.
-In other entities, management's assessment are relevant to the auditor's understanding of the entity's control environment.
+In other entities, management's assessment may be less structured and less frequent.
+The nature, extent and frequency of management's assessment are relevant to the auditor's understanding of the entity's control environment.
 For example, the fact that management has not made an assessment of the risk of fraud may in some circumstances be indicative of the lack of importance that management places on internal control.